WANGDI0212/masque/README.md

 ## Process

+We follow the recommandation described by Robert C. Edgar in [Uparse](http://www.nature.com/nmeth/journal/v10/n10/full/nmeth.2604.html) supplementary paper.
-Shortly, the clustring process is performed in 4 main steps in MASQUE following Robert C. Edgar recommandation in [Uparse](http://www.nature.com/nmeth/journal/v10/n10/full/nmeth.2604.html):
+Shortly, the clustring process is performed in 4 main steps in MASQUE :
 1. Read quality control
 2. Dereplication
 3. Chimera filtering
 4. Clustering
 5. Realignment/mapping
 6. Taxonomical annotation of the OTU
-7. Quality of every step
+7. Quality check of every step

 You can find more information in the presentation [here](Targeted_metagenomics.pdf).
-We try to describre the idea behind each step and a complete TP to do it on your own.
+We try to describe the idea behind each step and a complete TP to do it on your own.

 ## Installation